jboyd8/milestone-project-3/README.md

 ---
 I wanted this to look like a professional tool as it is effectively mimicking something that would be used in a professional environment.
 For this reason I have kept the color theme extremely minimal.
 My initial thought was to use Hibs colors all the way throughout the app but I thought it may be a bit too much.
-I have used splashes of Hibs colors just for the buttons so that it isn't all just black and white.
+I have used Hibs colors but chose to use an image for the background as I thought this worked better than a solid color.

 I chose the font Source Sans Pro as I thought it looked very professional whilst being a little more aesthetically pleasing than say Aerial.
 I chose to use this one font all the way throughout my website.

 I only created Desktop wireframes as they will be exactly the same on Mobile.
-Everything will be on top of each other vertically.
+Everything will be on top of each other vertically and centered.

 ### User Stories
 * I want to be able to search for matches by opponent.